November 6th 2018

 Surgery can be used, but caution is necessary, Dr Santamaria notes.
 "It is known that surgery to destroy endometriosis can have a positive effect on fertility in certain cases.
 However, repeated surgery can actually be detrimental and have a negative impact on your ovarian reserves so it’s important for your doctor to monitor this."

 "Exercise is a very important factor in symptom management.
 Taking regular exercise, especially first thing in the morning has great effects on easing symptoms,” explains Zita.
 "Although, make sure you avoid strenuous exercise, sex and large quantities of caffeine and alcohol during menstruation as this can aggravate symptoms further."

 Some people may find alternative therapies help, too.
 "In traditional Chinese medicine, endometriosis is perceived as the result of a blockage or a ‘stagnation’ of the flow of energy around the body.
 Try acupuncture to restore the balance between the body’s systems, improve the vital energy flow and relieve pain."

 10. You are not alone

-As mentioned earlier, endometriosis affects one in ten women so you are most definitely not suffering alone.
-Many celebrities have spoken out about the condition, from Jillian Michaels and Julianne Hough to Whoopi Goldberg and Susan Sarandon.
+Endometriosis affects one in ten women so you are most definitely not suffering alone.
+Not just Lena Dunham but other Hollywood celebrities have spoken out about the condition, from trainer Jillian Michaels and actresses Julianne Hough, Whoopi Goldberg and Susan Sarandon.
 Some have turned to surgery and others simply manage their condition as best they can - but what’s important is to get the help you, specifically, need.
 "Remember every individual is different and you need to do what works best for you,” urges Zita.

 For help and support, visit Endometriosis UK.
 Zita West is the founder of the Zita West Fertility Clinic, which specialises in a holistic approach to natural fertility and IVF.
 To find out more visit www.zitawest.com